quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * In order to support Node 13+ (and for many other benefits) we have **upgraded Webpack from v4 to v5**.
 You may need to upgrade your webpack plugins accordingly.
 * Quasar Stylus variables are no longer available (only Sass/SCSS).
 This does NOT mean that you can't use Stylus anymore though.
 * Not all of our official App Extensions are yet compatible with Quasar UI v2.
 We are working towards releasing new compatible versions for them.
-* Node v10 reached it's End Of Life and its support has been dropped.
-Be sure to update Node and npm/yarn on your system accordingly to new constraits, which include fixes for latest know security issues.
+* Node v10 reached its End Of Life and so support for it has been dropped.
+Be sure to update Node (to at least v12.22.1) and npm/yarn on your system accordingly to the new constraits, which include fixes for latest know security issues.
 :::

 Before you start with this journey of upgrading your project from v1 to v2, you should know a few additional things: